Mexican Buddha Bowl

 Mexican Veggies

-- Zucchini squash and yellow squash – zucchini and yellow squash are some of my favorite veggies to sauté up for a quick and easy meal.
-They are easy to cut and cook and soak up flavors very well.
-You can cut these into half moons or cut them into thin matchsticks to cook quickly.
+- Zucchini squash and yellow squash – these veggies are easy to find and quick to sauté.
+Cut these into half moons or cut them into thin matchsticks to cook quickly.

 - Spices: Chili powder, cumin, garlic powder, salt – these spices really help to provide a smoky, Mexican flavor to the veggies.